 looks great in your car.
 It shakes its head up and down as you

-The patterns for this craft are available to members on The Resource Room.
+The Pattern for this craft is available to members on The Resource Room.

 8. Shepherd Boy Holding a Sheep Bible Craft

 Children color the pattern and then tape the sides together into a cone shape so that the shepherd stands up.

 (Pattern available to members only on The Resource Room)

 Children glue popped popcorn onto the clouds and sheep to complete the picture.

 A pattern for this craft is available to member on The Resource Room

 See the Sheep Crafts and Learning Activities Page for even more sheep crafts.

 Books About the Parable of the Lost Sheep for Sunday School